ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

   * use copious #ifdefs so that order of inclusion matters
   * use [C++20 modules](https://en.cppreference.com/w/cpp/language/modules)?
 * reformat all files using VSCode plugin: all done except sandbox
+* constant `MultiArray`, ie every element is the same.
+Matrix and Vector versions should inherit
 * Grid stuff
   * 2D
     * Change GridType to use MatRep